Update: Lance was named to the USA Eagles Sevens Team for the HSBC World Sevens Series in Dubai and Cape Town which took place in December 2022.

 Lance suffered a season-ending injury during the truncated 2020 MLR season.
-He currently is playing with the Warriors Selects during their Fall season.
+He also played with the Warriors Selects during their Fall 2020 season.

 Following the 2019 season, Lance played with the Park City Haggis at the USA Club 7s Nationals and for the Denver 7s team at the Rugbytown 7s.